-- Learn the names and interests of the kids in your neighborhood, and find areas that you have in common.
-Offer to teach a new skill or ask the young person to teach you. - Let families know that your home represents a "safe house" where their children can come if they need help. - "Check in" with children and youth who are playing outside, and help them stay safe. - Establish an emergency contact list for neighbors so that everyone can be reached in case of an urgent matter. - Volunteer to pick up a neighbor's children from school or programs. - Treat neighbors of all ages with courtesy and respect. - Attend a game, play, or event in which a neighborhood youth is participating. - Be aware of graduations and other major events in children's lives. - Create an email list or online group for neighbors.
+- Learn the names and interests of the kids in your neighborhood and find areas that you have in common.
+Offer to teach a new skill or ask the young person to teach you. - Let families know that your home represents a "safe house" where their children can come if they need help. - "Check in" with youth who are playing outside and help them stay safe. - Establish an emergency contact list for neighbors. - Volunteer to pick up a neighbor's children from school or activities. - Treat neighbors of all ages with courtesy and respect. - Attend a game, play, or event in which a neighborhood youth is participating. - Be aware of graduations and other major events in children's lives. - Create an email list or online group for neighbors.
 This is an easy way to share announcements, invitations, plans, and concerns. - Support local youth in their fundraisers.
-Even if you don't care for cookies, candy, wrapping paper, or the other items that the children are selling, your support of their activities shows that you value their goals and efforts.
+Even if you are not in need of cookies, candy, wrapping paper, or the other items being sold, your support of their activities shows that you value their goals and efforts.